lidofinance/docs/docs/guides/multisig-deployment.md

   "vestingParams": {
     // unvested tokens will be held on the DAO Agent app "unvestedTokensAmount": "10000000000000000000000",
-    // token holder assresses and their respective amounts "holders": {
+    // token holder addresses and their respective amounts "holders": {
       "0xaabbcc0000000000000000000000000000000000": "100000000000000000000",
       // ...